2023 Most Popular Allied Health Services Associate Degree Trade Schools in South Carolina

 Top 10 Most Popular Allied Health & Medical Assisting Services Associate Degree Schools

-Our 2023 rankings named Greenville Technical College the most popular school in South Carolina for allied health & medical assisting services students working on their associate degree.
-Located in the city of Greenville, GTC is a public school with a fairly large student population.
+Our analysis found Greenville Technical College to be the most popular school for allied health & medical assisting services students who want to pursue a associate degree in South Carolina.
+Located in the small city of Greenville, GTC is a public college with a large student population.

 Of the 54 students majoring in medical assisting at GTC, 20% are male and 80% are female.